 - Overlapping is avoided as phases are executed one at a time.

 - Easy to manage and suitable for small projects.

-Disadvantages of V Model are more or less similar to the disadvantages of Waterfall model.
+The disadvantages of the V Model are more or less similar to the disadvantages of the Waterfall model.

 #3) Agile Model

 Agile Model shows an iterative and incremental approach.
 This approach breaks the product into small incremental units to provide iterations.
 Then each iteration involves steps like Planning, Requirement Analysis, Design, Coding, Unit Testing, Acceptance Testing, etc.

 This approach also allows continuous interaction with the customer for their feedback and corrections in the requirements at regular intervals.

 The following diagram will help you to understand the Agile Model approach more precisely: